I started writing twenty years ago whilst on tour as a singer with a band in France, using ‘down time’ on the band bus to write about what I saw.

 My first-ever feature was for The Independent – a colour-supplement feature about the 1940s swing world surrounding me, but I soon diversified.

-Today I write mainly food, travel and heritage features – for publications such as The Telegraph, Guardian, Independent, Standard, Marie Claire, City Magazine etc. I have a strong interest and experience with UK and especially London stories.
+Today I write mainly garden, travel and heritage features – for publications such as The Telegraph, Guardian, Independent, Standard, Marie Claire, City Magazine etc. I have a strong interest and experience with UK and especially London stories.

 The column has recently expanded online, where I can discuss more 'timely' things without the problems of lead-time.

 I'm always interested in hearing about exciting things - from shows, exhibitions, restaurants and heritage events to cool places to enjoy afternoon tea.
 If it's interesting, quirky or just really enjoyable, I want to know about it...

 I am on the Q&A panel of experts for History Revealed magazine, discussing bizarre, little known and unbelievable-but-true aspects of world history.

 As Lawrence Alexander I write the back page of Britain magazine, focusing on British Folklore.